tanchonglim/zchedule/README.md

  ### Installation
  For installation, you need to have nodejs (with npm) and ionic cli installed

- After installing, remember to install node_packages `$ npm i`
+ After installing, remember to install node_packages.
+ `$ npm i`

  For serving locally